serverpod/serverpod_docs/docs/05-concepts/06-database/03-relations/01-one-to-one.md

     unique: true
 ```

-In this example, we define an object relation field by annotating the `address` field with the `relation` keyword where the type is another entity, `Address?`.
+In this example, we define an object relation field by annotating the `address` field with the `relation` keyword where the type is another model, `Address?`.

 Serverpod then automatically generates a foreign key field (as seen in the last example) named `addressId` in the `User` class.
 This auto-generated field is non-nullable by default and is by default always named from the object relation field with the suffix `Id`.